jhpyle/docassemble/_docs/functions.md

 The address returned by `interview_email()` is a unique random sequence of six lowercase letters.
-If any e-mails are received at this e-mail address, **docassemble** will associate them with the user's interview session and the e-mails can be retrieved with [`get_emails()`].
+If any e-mails are received at this e-mail address, the Steward will associate them with the user's interview session and the e-mails can be retrieved with [`get_emails()`].

 The result returned by `interview_email()` will be unique to the interview session.
-Every time your interview calls `interview_email()`, the same e-mail address will be returned.
+Every time your DALang calls `interview_email()`, the same e-mail address will be returned.

 You can also associate more than one e-mail address with the interview